📚 How to install & use BookBinder

 Import the SQL Claude generates

-✅ The SQL uses INSERT IGNORE — safe to re-run as many times as you like.
-Duplicates are silently skipped.
+✅ Uses INSERT IGNORE — safe to re-run as many times as you like.
+Import runs as a single transaction, so a mistake can't leave your catalogue half-updated.

 Cataloguing your books